Lebara Complaints Handling Policy

 3.3 Handling of complaints

 We aim to resolve a complaint at the time it is made, wherever possible.
-We will tell you what that resolution is as soon as we can after completing our investigations.
+We will tell you what our proposed resolution is as soon as we can after completing our investigations.
+We will not implement the proposed resolution until you have accepted it.

 If we cannot resolve your complaint in the first instance and the matter requires some further investigation e.g. the retrieval of records or obtaining of additional information through our Resolutions team, we will aim to have your complaint completely resolved at the latest within 15 working days after the complaint was made or within such other time frames as are agreed with you.

 We will keep you informed of any delays to promised timeframes for resolving and implementing complaints.
+You may also monitor the progress of your complaint by contacting us and quoting the reference number for your complaint (see section 5 for contact details).
 If we believe that we can’t resolve your complaint before expiry of 15 working days (or 2 working days in the case of Urgent Complaints – see section 3.4 below), we will let you know of the reasons for the delay and the specific timeframe for resolution.
 If that time frame for resolution is a further 10 working days or more and is not due to a declared mass service disruption, you may escalate the complaint for external dispute resolution (see section 6 below).

 If you are dissatisfied with the handling of your enquiry or complaint, or if you are dissatisfied with the timeframes that apply to management of your complaint, or the proposed resolution or outcome, or if you seek to have your complaint treated as urgent, you may ask to speak to a Lebara supervisor.
 If you remain dissatisfied by the subsequent handling of the complaint, you can request to have the complaint reviewed by a senior manager.
 We will escalate and prioritise your complaint accordingly.